rachelew10/LurkerBot-Public/README.md

 ### Setting up locally

 1. Install all nodeJS & run npm install.
-This will install all requirements from the package.json file
+This will install all requirements from the package.json file.
+If using Heroku to host add the FFMPEG buildpack ```heroku buildpacks:add https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git```

 2. Edit botconfig.json file with relevant info: a.```"prefix": "default prefix here",```